eGovPDX/portlandor/README.md

 1. In addition to any custom modules or theming files you may have created, you need to export any configuraiton changes to the repo in order for those changes to be synchronized.
 Run `lando drush cex` (config-export) in your local envionrment to create/update/delete the necessary config files.
 You will need to commit these add to git.
 1. To commit your work, run `git add -A` to add all of the changes to your local repo.
 (If you prefer to be a little more precise, you can `git add [filename]` for each file or several files separated by a space.
 1. Then create a commit with a comment, such as `git commit -m "POWR-[ID] description of your change."`
 1. Just before you push to GitHub, you should rebase your feature branch on the latest in the remote master.
 To do this run `git fetch origin master` then `git rebase -i origin/master`.
-This lets you "interatively" replay your change on the tip of a current master branch.
+This lets you "interactively" replay your change on the tip of a current master branch.
 You'll need to pick, squash or drop your changes and resolve any conflicts to get a clean commit that can be pushed to master.
 You may need to `git rebase --continue` until all of your changes have been replayed and your branch is clean.
 1. You can now run `git push -u origin powr-[ID]`.
 This will push your feature branch and set its remote to a branch of the same name on origin (GitHub).

 ### Create a pull request